Esri/arcgis-maps-sdk-kotlin-toolkit/toolkit/basemapgallery/README.md

 ![Screenshot](screenshot.png)

 ### Basic usage for displaying a Basemap Gallery
-A simple workflow is to display the Basemap Gallery below a Map View and use the `onItemClick` to set the map of the Map View.
+A simple workflow is to display the Basemap Gallery below a Map View and use `onItemClick` to set the map of the Map View.

 Use the following code to create the `BasemapGalleryItem`s
 ```kotlin